sartorlab/mint/README.md

 7. `hmc`: A binary indicating whether the sample represents 5hmc methylation (1) or not (0).
 If a sample was run on WGBS, this column and the `mc` column would both be 1.
 8. `input`: A binary indicating whether the sample represents an input (1) or not (0).
 9. `group`: A comma-separated string denoting the group numbers the sample belongs to for comparisons.

-Additional columns can be included, but their heading cannot be one of the above 9 headings.
+10. Any additional columns are categorical or continuous covariates, and their column headers should match what is used in the models in `[projectID]_comparisons.txt`.

 In particular, for the [test](#testing-mint) data the annotation file looks like: